keptn/keptn.github.io/content/docs/develop/reference/cli/_index.md

 ---
 title: Keptn CLI
-description: Explains how to download and install the keptn CLI as well as which commands are available.
+description: Explains how to download and install the Keptn CLI as well as which commands are available.
 weight: 30
 icon: help
 keywords: [cli, setup]
 ---

-In this section, the functionality and commands of the keptn CLI are described.
-The keptn CLI allows installing, configuring, and uninstalling Keptn.
+In this section, the functionality and commands of the Keptn CLI are described.
+The Keptn CLI allows installing, configuring, and uninstalling Keptn.
 Furthermore, the CLI allows creating projects, onboarding services, and sending new artifact events.

 ## Prerequisites
 - All prerequisites from the [setup](../../installation/setup-keptn#prerequisites) are needed.

-## Automatic install of the keptn CLI
+## Automatic install of the Keptn CLI

 This works for Linux and Mac only.